Featured post

 For Sutter It Gets Worse

 Overall, Santa Clara County is losing 4 Advantage plans and San Mateo is losing 3.
 Yet the impact is far greater than it appears, as these include the only individual plans with HMO access to Stanford.
 In Santa Clara County, the reduced access for Sutter patients is significant, as 2 of the 4 plans leaving the county are very popular with patients accessing the Sutter Health system.
 The total number of Medicare beneficiaries impacted is likely to be in the thousands.
+See what one local expert says may happen in 2025.

 Woe is Me, Self-Employed and 62